Choosing a school for your child

 - Key terms explained

-Choosing the right school for your child with special needs can be
+Choosing the right school for your child with special needs can be a big decision.

 This section talks about how to go about choosing a school, different school options, and the big move from primary to secondary school.
 Families also share their stories of different types of schools.